KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/3-array-loop/README.md

    > [!HINT]
    > Type `const brainSkills = [];`

-   > [!WARNING]
-   > Don't forget to save your file after each code change!

 1. Place your cursor between the opening and closing square brackets and press `Enter`.
 Type `"JavaScript Types"`.

    > [!TIP]